rb1t/tablet-config/README.md

-This script manually calibrates the pen and tablet drawing area, and maps the various buttons.
+This script uses xsetwacom to manually calibrate a drawing tablet's pen and screen area, and also sets the button mapping.

-_NOTE: This has only been tested on a Huion using Arch Linux and KDE X11.
-But it should work on any Linux system.
-It should also work on any tablet, but you will likely need to re-map the buttons_
+_NOTE: This has only been tested on a Huion GT-156HD V2, using Arch Linux and KDE X11; but it should work on any Linux system.
+It should also work on any tablet, but you will likely need to re-map the buttons._

 ### Requirements: